 Resources

 The new rules were finalized under the EU’s Ecodesign Directive.
-They will reduce electricity consumption by 167 TWh per year by 2030, equivalent to 5% of the region’s total residential electricity use today, and require easy product reparability and recyclability in accordance with the EU’s Circular Economy Strategy.
+They will reduce electricity consumption by 167 TWh per year by 2030, equivalent to 5 percent of the region’s total residential electricity use today, and require easy product reparability and recyclability in accordance with the EU’s Circular Economy Strategy.

 We use cookies to provide social media features, analyze our traffic, assist you with contacting us, and help improve your user experience on our website.
 By clicking “OK” you consent to the use of these types of cookies.
 However, some system cookies that are needed for this website to work properly have already been set.
 Learn more in our Privacy Policy.